Our Commitment to Your Privacy

 Notice of Privacy Practices Right

 You have the right to receive a paper copy of this Notice of Privacy Practices at any time.
-You can call the member services number on the back of your identification card to request a copy of this notice.
+You can call the member services number on your identification card to request a copy of this notice.
+Or you can get a copy of this notice from our website at www.cdphp.com.

 Questions and Complaints

-If you want more information about CDPHP’s privacy practices, please contact the CDPHP privacy official at (518) 641-5261.
+If you want more information about our privacy practices or have questions or concerns, please contact the CDPHP privacy official at (518) 641-5261.
 If you think that your privacy rights may have been violated, you may send a written complaint to: CDPHP Privacy Official, 500 Patroon Creek Blvd., Albany, NY 12206-1057.
 You also may submit a written complaint to the Office for Civil Rights, U.S. Department of Health and Human Services.
 At CDPHP, we are committed to safeguarding your information.
 Therefore, you will not be penalized in any way for filing a complaint about our privacy practices.